PGSStas/techvscats/README.md

 To run the game on Windows, unpack the archive and run *techvscats.exe*.

 To run the game on Android, install the apk-file.
-If Google Play Protect doesn't allow the installation, you can temporarily turn it off in the Play Market settings, or install the program using ADB.

-The app was tested on Windows 10 1803, Ubuntu 18.04, Android 7.0 (MIUI 11) with aspect ratio 16:9,
-Android 9.0 (MIUI 11) with aspect ratio 21:9.
-We don't guarantee the correct performance on machines with other OS.

 ## Master status